Undocumented Students and Financial Aid

 Yes, undocumented students qualify for state and institutional financial aid.
-For more information regarding the application process, please contact the financial aid office.
+For more information regarding the application process, please contact the financial aid office at 1 (575) 624-7400.

 What is Senate Bill 582?